 Post-Migration Validation

-This check almost always turns up at least one small gap: a handful of orphaned variants, a missing tag, a product category that did not map cleanly.
-Caught in week one it is a 15-minute fix.
-Caught in month three it is a recovery project.
+Product count, customer count, and order count should all reconcile, minus your test data.
+This check almost always turns up at least one small gap: a few orphaned variations, a missing tag, a category that didn’t map cleanly.

 Migration Time Estimates